-Turn the knob to the position for the lighting is switched on at the same time).
+Turn the knob to the position for EDDE (number plate lighting is switched on at the same time).

-If the car's electrical system is in key position ${\bf II}$ or the engine is running then the daytime running lights are switched on instead of the front position lamps.
+If the car's electrical system is in key position II or the engine is running then the daytime running lights are switched on instead of the front position lamps.